Yazhouhan924/Yazhouhan924.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2025.06* The Third Class Award Scholarship of the Graduate School, Shanxi University, in 2025.
+- *2024.06* Outstanding Volunteer of the China Western Development Program.
 - *2023.06* The First Class Award Scholarship of the Graduate School, Shanxi University, in 2023.
+- *2022.05* Third Prize in the China Computer Design Competition.

 # 📖 Educations
 - *2024.09 - 2027.06*, School of Computer and Information Technology, Shanxi University.
-Master Student.
+Master's Student.
-- *2023.09 - 2024.08*, Graduate Student Teaching Volunteer Group.
+- *2023.09 - 2024.08*, **Graduate Student Teaching Volunteer Group**.
 Xilin County National Senior High School, Baise City, Guangxi Zhuang Autonomous Region.
 - *2019.09 - 2023.06*, School of Computer and Information Technology, Shanxi University.
 Undergraduate.